 UNDERFLOOR HEATING FOR WOODEN FLOOR INSTALLATION TIPS

-The system is quick and easy to install and there are a variety of options from both electric and warm water based floor heating system ranges.
-Below are some tips to ensure successful installation of the system with wooden floor.
+The system is quick and easy to install and there are a variety of options.
+Below are some tips to ensure successful installation of the system with a wooden floor.

 Leave an expansion gap